Find materials for your article here. Author photos, bios, and book cover images are below, including links to files you can download.

 25 words:

-Nebula Award nominee and Sir Julius Vogel Award winning author M. Darusha Wehm spent several years sailing the Pacific, winding up in Aotearoa New Zealand.
+Nebula Award finalist and Sir Julius Vogel Award winning author M. Darusha Wehm spent several years sailing the Pacific, winding up in Wellington, New Zealand.

 Book covers